kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- sort registered page by desc updated_at
+- make a fb page to promote this site, eg http://www.staynalive.com/2012/02/how-to-replace-your-rss-feed.html / http://ogp.me/
 - review masonry/isotope usage - is it best option?
 - save log messages to db in capped collection
 - cache latest info in memory